Jaaco/talon/docs/idea.md

 );
 ```

-This message would then be added to the local 'messages' table, as well as applied to the local 'books' table, changing the specified field.
+This message would then be added to the local 'messages' table, as well as applied to the local 'todos' table, changing the specified field.
 On the next sync with your server, this message would be sent to the server, and if received successfully, 'hasBeenSynced' would be set to true in your local 'messages' table, indicating that it has been seen by the server and doesn't need to be synced again.

 During syncing we not only upload all our local messages that haven't been seen by the server, we also fetch all of the messages that we have not seen from the server.